“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 What Countries Are Covered by SafetyWing?

-SafetyWing covers over 100 countries.
+SafetyWing can cover over 100 countries.
 They are not able to cover trips to North Korea, Iran or Cuba at all.
 The kidnap and crisis cover is not available in Iraq, Afghanistan, Somalia, Nigeria, Pakistan & Venezuela or any other country from where they are prohibited due to the US’ Financial Sanctions.

 Is SafetyWing the Best Travel Insurance for Digital Nomads?